privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 ```

 ##### Option `result`
-These options define the HTTP request `yivi-client` has to do when an YIVI
+These options define the HTTP request `yivi-client` has to do when an Yivi
 session succeeds.
-In this way results of the YIVI session can be fetched.
+In this way results of the Yivi session can be fetched.

 This option has the same outline as the `start` option.
 The default values are set for fetching the session result (in the `PreparingResult` state)